sbey90/Agile-Navigation/README.md

 <br>

 ## Executive Summary
-This application will allow software developers to create, delegate, monitor, and remove tasks that have been assigned through the Scrum Framework
+This application will allow software developers to create, delegate, monitor, and remove tasks that have been assigned through the Scrum Framework.

 <br>